AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 parameters:
 - *effects*:
 - *enabled*: If true, an Item contributes to compositions.
-Analogous to 'mute' in various NLEs.
+For example, when an audio/video clip is ``enabled=false`` the clip is muted/hidden.
 - *markers*:
 - *metadata*:
 - *name*: